 : : : : You also should do a search (either on-line or manually) at any local (township, village, etc), city, state and county offices to make sure no one is using that name for a similar business and where they have registered the name with the local, city, state and/or county offices.
 You should also do a search on at least the state level (multiple states if you plan to do business in more than one state) to determine whether it has been registered as a Corporation, LLC, General Partnership, Limited Partnership, or Sole Proprietorship.
 It takes some time (there are services that will do this for you at a cost), but well worth it in the long run because if you get yourself all set up to do business (signage, letterhead, advertising, etc.) and are sued for using a protected name (or even an allegedly protected name), the legal fees could have a serious negative impact on your finances--even if you win.
 Been there, done that!

 : : : P.S.
 My post also relates to the use of something protected as a "motto" for a business.

 : : Thanks.
 That's a good link to the Patent Office to execute a quick search for a trademark.

 : Acer is indeed the genus of maples.
 ESC didn't call it the genus of oaks.
 She called it a "tree genus."

 I think Bergie believes that I misunderstoo d ESC, but I did not.
 I just thought it interesting that "acorn" and "Acer" came from the same root, although one refers to oaks, the other to maples.
-ESC also mentioned that the genus of oaks is Quercus, the L@in name for oaks.
+ESC also mentioned that the genus of oaks is Quercus, the [email protected] name for oaks.
 Many etymologists believe this word to be the origin of the word "cork," which is logical, since the cork oak is the source of cork.
 This etymology is not universally accepted, but is the most widely held opinion.
 SS